lixit/lixit.github.io/_posts/2018-9-20-bestOfWorld.md

 And that's it.
 If you don't want all sorts of useless accessories to bother you, it's clearly enough.

-Later, I will update some best recourse and books for getting started with programming as well studying English guide.
+Later, I will update some best recourse and books for getting started with programming as well studying English guides.
 Hope to see you next time!